Theotokos of Buchyn

 The Blessed Virgin is depicted with her hands folded in prayer and soulful eyes.

 History

 In the spring of 1706 on the island, among the floodplain of the river Stokhid, the villagers of Buchyn noticed an unusual light radiated by the miraculous Icon of the Holy Virgin.

-Miraculous healing that began to occur in front of the image of Holy Mother, inspired inhabitants of Buchyn to built chapel on the place of her landing and later a church.
+Miraculous healing that began to occur in front of the image of Holy Mother, inspired inhabitants of Buchyn to build a chapel on the place of her landing and later a church.

 During the First and Second World Wars the icon was secreted in hiding place amid impassable swamps.

-Till 1793 the church in Buchyn belonged to the Russian Uniate Church - (today Ukrainian Greek Catholic Church).
+Till 1793 the church in Buchyn belonged to the Russian Uniate Church – (today Ukrainian Greek Catholic Church).